AeifeOB/Agency/README.md

 ## Road Map
 This section details planned releases for the Agency framework.
 Agency uses [Semantic Versioning 2.0.0](https://semver.org/) for tracking codebase versions.
-Until the framework stablises, Agency will use 0.X.Y versions.
+Until the framework stablises, Agency will use 0.X.Y versions during the alpha phase of development.
 Once the PoC is complete, a stable 1.0.0 release will be created.

 ### Initial Pre-Alpha Release - [Rational Agent](https://github.com/Manny-coffee-dev/Agency/milestone/1) - v0.1.0 - Completed
 An intial release containing a basic framework to allow the development of agents which can form and execute rational plans based on their internal goals.